AIExScale/AIExScale.github.io/talks/invited-talk-1.md

 ---
 layout: default
-title: "Invited Talk: TBD - AIExScale 2025"
+title: "Invited Talk: How Complex AI Workflows Are Driving the Future of HPC Architectures? - AIExScale 2025"
 ---

 # Invited Talk: How Complex AI Workflows Are Driving the Future of HPC Architectures?

 **Speaker:** [Debbie Bard](/speakers/debbie-bard)
 **Time:** 09:30 AM - 10:00 AM